alfian-mamab/Titanic/README.md

 b) Plot and describe the distribution of passengers by age.
 Did this vary by the class of ticket?<br/>
 c) Were first class passengers more likely to survive?<br/>
 d) Were males or females more likely to survive?<br/>
 e) For which variables in the dataset are data missing?
-How might this affect your answers to the questions above?<br/>
+How might this affect the answers to the questions above?<br/>